 Therefore, if you're planning to order the Zorro head from Dr. Mego I would recommend asking him not to add the mask or moustache so that you could paint them on yourself without having to worry about smudging the marker.
 Option two is to buy Dr. Mego's unpainted Sir Galahad head ($10) and painting the whole thing to your liking.
 However, if you want to save yourself the hassle of painting, Classic TV Toys (CTVT) sells a fully painted Zorro head ($4) that, in my view, looks closer to the original Mego Zorro head than the Dr. Mego Zorro head, which is somewhat thinner.
 Dr. Mego is the only company that sells the re-issued Zorro outfit though, so between the two companies a suitable re-issued Zorro Mego can be had.
 Dr. Mego makes the Zorro cape by hand, and it's perfect.
 It's also worth noting that when I received my Zorro outfit from Dr. Mego the sword it came with (shown in the above photo) was marked "CTV", which I'm assuming means that it was actually made by CTVT!

-Alternatively, I've had trouble with a re-issued Will Scarlet sword belt and quiver made by CTVT (they both broke quite easily when I put them on the Mego figure), and I find some of the 8" male bodies that CTVT makes are basically junk because they are so poorly made (they don't even stand up!).
+And speaking of CTVT, I've had trouble with a re-issued Will Scarlet sword belt and quiver made by CTVT, as they both broke quite easily (the same day they arrived in the mail no less) when I put them on the Mego figure.
+I also find most of the 8" male bodies that CTVT makes are basically junk because they are so poorly made they don't even stand up!
+This has been the case since their awful and crappy re-issues of the Happy Days dolls in 2004!
+In my experience Dr. Mego's re-issued Mego doll bodies are much nicer than those offered by CTVT, and are worth the extra few dollars for the quality.
 So the two companies have their good and bad points.

 Text © Mike Artelle, 2010, 2013